pdr24/pdr24/README.md

 # Hi there!
 My name is Pragathi Durga Rajarajan. 👋
-## CS student and Undergraduate Researcher at the University of Texas at San Antonio
+## Honors CS Student and Undergraduate Researcher at the University of Texas at San Antonio

 ### Introduction